vast/fuark/README.md

-# FUARK
+# FUARK — Jack's smirking template

+This is not special [Middleman](http://middlemanapp.com/) template.
+It's not beautiful or unique snowflake.
-[Middleman](http://middlemanapp.com/) template with CoffeeScript, SCSS, Autoprefixer, and other goodies.
+It's the same decaying digital matter as everything else but with CoffeeScript, SCSS, Autoprefixer, and reasonable project structure.

+Responsive, fast in production, made for humans, and doesn't cause insomnia.

 ## Installation & Usage